What about ALL CAPS in the SUBJECT: Field?

 Discretion is Key

 But there are exceptions to every rule, right?
 In general, know that when you use caps, you are adding emphasis.
-The fact is that caps create the perception of emphasis — the level of which will be determined by the person on the other side. impression.
-Or worse, you could be misidentified as a spammer that caps everything as though that will legitimize their message.
+The fact is that caps create the perception of emphasis — the level of which will be determined by the person on the other side.
+Or worse, you could be misidentified as a spammer who caps everything as though that will legitimize their message.

 Examples of CAPS in the Subject: Field